 Dividing the Village district into a Central Village district and Lakeside district.

-Jim reminded everyone that this is a Nonsmoking building, and asked all individuals to be respectful of others’ opinions and comments.
+JFletcher reminded everyone that this is a non-smoking building, and asked all individuals to be respectful of others’ opinions and comments.
 Please wait to be recognized to speak.
 All questions should be directed to the Chair first.

-Is there a corresponding notice and was it properly presented?
-Yes, and letters were sent (Regarding changes to lot size and the proposed splitting of under 100 properties, a new provision in RSA states that if you are proposing changes in districts of less than 100 properties, you must send letters to all …) A list of all addresses was submitted (on file).
+Jfletcher asked “Is there a corresponding notice and was it properly presented?”
+Yes, and letters were sent (regarding changes to lot size and the proposed splitting of under 100 properties, a new provision in RSA states that if you are proposing changes in districts of less than 100 properties, you must send letters to all …) A list of all addresses was submitted (on file).

 Amendment Article #1 Section III Districts